johannesvollmer/exrs/README.md

 As the original OpenEXR implementation supports those operations, this library may choose to support them later.
 Furthermore, this implementation does not try to produce byte-exact file output, but only correct output.

+#### Safety
+This library uses no unsafe code.
+In fact, this create is annotated with `#[forbid(unsafe_code)]`.
+The dependencies use unsafe code though.

+All information from a file is handled with caution.
+Allocations have a safe maximum size that will not be exceeded at once.

 ### What I am proud of

 -   Flexible API allows for custom parallelization